I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ursdevice/nf-ursdevice-urssetpohandle.md

 <p>This function does not return a value.</p>

 ## -remarks
 <p>The client driver for the dual-role controller must be the power policy owner.
 The driver can receive notifications from the power management framework (PoFx).
-To do so, after calling <a href="https://msdn.microsoft.com/library/windows/hardware/mt628012">UrsDeviceInitialize</a>, the driver must register PoFx callback functions.
-The client driver registers the device with the power framework directly or obtains a POHANDLE from WDF in <a href="..\wdfdevice\nc-wdfdevice-evt-wdfdevice-wdm-post-po-fx-register-device.md">EvtDeviceWdmPostPoFxRegisterDevice</a>.
-After registration is successful, the driver provides that handle to the USB dual-role class extension.</p>

-<p>In the client driver's implementation of the <a href="..\wdfdevice\nc-wdfdevice-evt-wdfdevice-wdm-post-po-fx-register-device.md">EvtDeviceWdmPostPoFxRegisterDevice</a> callback function, the driver is expected to call <b>UrsSetPoHandle</b> by passing the received handle.
-On some platforms, the class extension might use the POHANDLE to power-manage the controller.
-Conversely, before the class extension deletes the registration with the power framework, it invokes the client driver's <a href="..\wdfdevice\nc-wdfdevice-evt-wdfdevice-wdm-pre-po-fx-unregister-device.md">EvtDeviceWdmPrePoFxUnregisterDevice</a> implementation.
-The driver is expected to call  <b>UrsSetPoHandle</b> by passing NULL as the PoHandle value.</p>

-<p>The client driver for the dual-role controller must be the power policy owner.
-The driver can receive notifications from the power management framework (PoFx).
-To do so, after calling <a href="https://msdn.microsoft.com/library/windows/hardware/mt628012">UrsDeviceInitialize</a>, the driver must register PoFx callback functions.
+To do so, after calling <a href="buses.ursdeviceinitialize">UrsDeviceInitialize</a>, the driver must register PoFx callback functions.
 The client driver registers the device with the power framework directly or obtains a POHANDLE from WDF in <a href="..\wdfdevice\nc-wdfdevice-evt-wdfdevice-wdm-post-po-fx-register-device.md">EvtDeviceWdmPostPoFxRegisterDevice</a>.
 After registration is successful, the driver provides that handle to the USB dual-role class extension.</p>

 <p>In the client driver's implementation of the <a href="..\wdfdevice\nc-wdfdevice-evt-wdfdevice-wdm-post-po-fx-register-device.md">EvtDeviceWdmPostPoFxRegisterDevice</a> callback function, the driver is expected to call <b>UrsSetPoHandle</b> by passing the received handle.
 On some platforms, the class extension might use the POHANDLE to power-manage the controller.
 Conversely, before the class extension deletes the registration with the power framework, it invokes the client driver's <a href="..\wdfdevice\nc-wdfdevice-evt-wdfdevice-wdm-pre-po-fx-unregister-device.md">EvtDeviceWdmPrePoFxUnregisterDevice</a> implementation.
 The driver is expected to call  <b>UrsSetPoHandle</b> by passing NULL as the PoHandle value.</p>